yesanton/Process-Drift-Visualization-With-Declare/README.md

-# Comprehensive Process Drift Detection with Visual Analytics (VDD)
+# Comprehensive Process Drift Detection with Visual Analytics (VDD technique)

 ## How to run